livepeer/docs/docs/delegators/how-to-guides/l2-migration.md

     ***If your orchestrator has migrated, no action is required here.
 You may skip to Step 4 or choose to select a new orchestrator as described below.***

-    If your orchestrator delegate has not migrated OR if you would like to change delegates, you will need to choose a new orchestrator.
+    If your orchestrator has not migrated, you will need to choose a new orchestrator.
 Using the prompts shown below, select a new orchestrator.
-For more on this choosing an orchestrator delegate, please see [guide]

     <img src="/docs-assets/delegators/how-to-guides/confirm-d.png" alt="confirm orchestrator" width="300"/>

 4. **Claim your delegated stake and earned fees**

-    Once you have confirmed your orchestrator delegate, you will be given an option to claim your delegated stake and any accumulated rewards or ETH fees.
+    Once you have confirmed your orchestrator, you will be given an option to claim your delegated stake and any accumulated rewards or ETH fees.

-    Please review the choice of delegate, the delegated stake, and estimated network fees, and then submit the transaction to claim.
+    Please review the choice of orchestrator, the delegated stake, and estimated network fees, and then submit the transaction to claim.

      <img src="/docs-assets/delegators/how-to-guides/claim-d.png" alt="claim LPT and fees" width="300"/>